Skip to main content

 This results in lowered production of gonadotropin-releasing hormone (GnRH), luteinizing hormone (LH), and follicle-stimulating hormone (FSH).
 The downstream effect is reduced production of testosterone in men and dysregulated estrogen and progesterone cycles in women.

-This interaction explains why chronic stress can simultaneously increase the primary signal for visceral fat storage (cortisol) while diminishing the protective signals from (testosterone and estrogen).
+This interaction explains why chronic stress can simultaneously increase the primary signal for visceral fat storage (cortisol) while diminishing the protective signals from sex hormones (testosterone and estrogen).
 The result is a powerful biochemical directive toward central adiposity and a reduction in lean body mass.

 Local enzymatic conversion of hormones within fat tissue itself creates a self-amplifying cycle of regional fat accumulation.